speer-technologies/aircall/README.md

+Please go with   npm install react-icons --save    when you download the code and run it

 ## Summary

 The goal of this test is to make you code a small ReactJS app.
 We have prepared a skeleton app for you, but please change whatever you want (CSS files, HTML structure, JS structure, etc).